-Barcelona is loosely divided into recognisable areas, but urban sprawl means that finding the outer edge of the city is almost impossible as it blends into outer-lying towns.
-Within the city itself, there are ten districts and each district is divided into neighborhoods (see our section on Where to Live for more information).
+Barcelona is loosely divided into recognizable areas, but urban sprawl means that finding the outer edge of the city is almost impossible as it blends into outer-lying towns.
+Within the city itself, there are ten districts, and each district is divided into neighborhoods (see our section on Where to Live for more information).

 The equally famous Avenida Diagonal, which as the name suggests runs diagonally through Barcelona from North-East to South-West is also a great introduction to the city.
 Barcelona´s modern architecture can be found here, but if the older sites are more to your taste, turn North-West off the Diagonal onto Carrer de Padilla and visit Antoni Gaudí´s Expiatory Temple of the Holy Family (Sagrada Família).
 This (still incomplete) Temple is Gaudí´s signature work and is Barcelona´s most well-known icon.
 If you can only see one thing in Barna when you first arrive, make it this.